almamedia/il-auth-at-edge/README.md

 3. Edge Lambda verifies the value from header/cookie.
 It should be JWT token issued from il-auth-at-edge Cognito userpool.
 4. If token is valid, Edge Lambda passes the request to Cloudfront which returns the requested content from edge cache or origin to Viewer
 5. If token is not valid, Edge Lambda will return 302 Redirect response to Viewer's browser and Viewer is taken to Cognito's login page.
-6. After successful login, Cognito redirects viewer's browser to https://<hostname from original request>/il-auth-at-edge/signin/index.html#<Cognito's id_token and access_token plus bunch of variables>*) This page reads Cognito's access token and sets it to IlAuthAtEdge cookie.
+6. After successful login, Cognito redirects viewer's browser to https://&lt;hostname from original request&gt;/il-auth-at-edge/signin/index.html#&lt;Cognito's id_token and access_token plus bunch of variables&gt;*) This page reads Cognito's access token and sets it to IlAuthAtEdge cookie.
-7. Viewer is redirected to https://<hostname from original request>/ and this time Cloudfront&Lambda should let request through
+7. Viewer is redirected to https://&lt;hostname from original request&gt;/ and this time Cloudfront&Lambda should let request through

 *) NOTE: Cognito's tokens are returned in fragment part of the signin redirect URL, not in query string, cookie  or headers.
 Therefore the page where user is redirected must read them in browser and store them in cookies. il-aut-at-edge offers a very basic signin redirect page that does precisely this.
 You can make your own handler fro signin redirects.
 ATM it must be in /il-auth-at-edge/signin/index.html path under the same hostname the pages requiring login.